danuvian/springboot-rabbit/README.md

 ### Send and Receive Message

-To start sending messages, do a POST to the producer.
+To start sending messages, do a POST call to the producer.
 Example:
 ```
 curl -d '{"msg": "Hello World!"}' -H 'Content-Type: application/json' -X POST http://localhost:8080/msg
 ```